rhos-devadvo-br/openshift-tutorials-book/book/3-environment-setup.md

 ibmcloud plugin install kubernetes-service
 ```

-Check if the plugins were installed correctly using plugin list:
+## 3.3.
+Checking the plugins installation

+To check if the plugins are installed, use the "plugin list" instruction:

 ```bash
 ibmcloud plugin list